swiftlang/swift-evolution/proposals/0132-sequence-end-ops.md

 names other than `removing` which draw an analogy to something else in Swift.)

+### Use just `first` and `last`

+Instead of using `prefix` and `suffix` for multiple elements, we could use `first` and `last` for everything—`first(3)` for the first three elements, etc. This would change fewer names, but the names it would change are probably more frequently used, and it would further overload the `first` and `last` properties with methods, which is confusing and potentially ambiguous.

 ### Adding functionality to the standard library

 This renaming exposes some gaps in our standard library functionality.
 For instance, `removingPrefix(while:)`, `hasPrefix(_:)`, `firstIndex(of:)`, etc. have no end-of-collection equivalents.
 It's tempting to fill these gaps, but these changes are purely additive and can be made in a future version of Swift.